Cruising Q & A

 Regardless if you have an engine-driven alternator, you'll need an alternative way of recharging your batteries.
 Wind chargers ("you get used to the noise", I'm told) and to a lesser extent, towing generators (God help you when you need to retrieve it in high seas), are popular among cruisers, but I prefer the silent reliability of solar panels.
 The goal is to match the boat's 12-volt electrical system between the loads of the various onboard electrical appliances to the battery bank capacity and the ability to recharge the batteries.
 This can be roughly estimated by making a list of all electric accessories on your boat, noting their amperage draw, and guessing how many hours per day each item might be used.
 Then multiply the amp draw times hours used and total all items for your amp hours per day requirement.
 Although there are too many variables to cover every situation, you will roughly need to be able to generate about twice this number of amp hours on an average day and have a large enough battery bank to supply power during several consecutive rainy days.

-To recharge the batteries I rely entirely on two solar panels rated 43 watts each.
-Most solar panels have built-in blocking diodes to prevent discharging of the batteries at night due to reverse current flow.
-But even in the tropics, if solar panels are left in a fixed horizontal position, there is only a couple of hours a day at most when they will be operating at anywhere near their rated capacity.
-So in order to get the maximum output from the panels, I designed and installed the Atom SolarTracker, adjustable swiveling mounts placed on vertical stainless steel tubes attached to the pushpit.
+To recharge the batteries I rely entirely on two solar panels rated 50-watts each.
+If solar panels are left in a fixed horizontal position, there is only a couple of hours per day at most when they will be operating at anywhere near their rated capacity.
+So in order to get the maximum output from the panels, I designed and installed the Atom Solar-Tracker, adjustable swiveling mounts placed on vertical stainless steel tubes attached to the pushpit.
 Here the panels are out of the way in an area that has minimal shading.

 I've used and installed flexible and rigid panels over the years on several boats and each type has its good/bad points.
 I've seen a lot of flexible panels only a few years old go in the rubbish because a flexible panel is apparently difficult to make watertight.
 Submersion in breaking waves and flogging when unattended in a squall apparently is not so good for them!
-With careful use they should last longer, but I'm through being a solar panel care giver.
-Also for me, retying a flexible panel all over the deck trying to chase the sun became too much of a hassle for the low output and there was not always a shade-free area available.
+In 2015 I found some semi-flexible solar panels built by Renogy and sold on Amazon that seem to have better output and appear more sturdy than true flexible panels of the past.
+But for me, dealing with the loose wiring and retying a flexible panel all over the deck trying to chase the sun seems too much of a hassle for the low output and there are not always shade-free areas available.
 I guess the main factors not to use rigid panels is because you consider them too unsightly or you cannot come up with an affordable adjustable mount or because you don't need the extra output power.
+With careful use the semi-flexible panels should last several years and you may find them preferable for your situation.
 Mostly it's personal choice.

 Here's a few points to consider when choosing flexible or rigid panels.